gbrener/conda-shell/README.md

 ## FAQ

 Q: Where are the environments that `conda-shell` created?
 Can I remove/modify them outside of `conda-shell`?
-A: The environments are in the same location as where `conda` puts them; in fact, `conda-shell` creates those environments by calling out to `conda` as a subprocess.
+> A: The environments are in the same location as where `conda` puts them; in fact, `conda-shell` creates those environments by calling out to `conda` as a subprocess.
 Conda environments created by `conda-shell` can be managed by `conda env` commands.

 Q: Have you seen [conda-execute](https://github.com/conda-tools/conda-execute)?
-A: On the surface, `conda-shell` may look like it offers very similar features as `conda-execute`.
+> A: On the surface, `conda-shell` may look like it offers very similar features as `conda-execute`.
 However there are a number of important differences:
-    - `conda-shell` has different goals than `conda-execute` (see above)
+>    - `conda-shell` has different goals than `conda-execute` (see [above](#why-conda-shell))
-    - Syntactically, `conda-shell`'s use of the [shebang line](https://en.wikipedia.org/wiki/Shebang_(Unix)) (borrowed from `nix-shell`'s syntax) is more terse and reuses the CLI from the `conda install` command.
+>    - Syntactically, `conda-shell`'s use of the [shebang line](https://en.wikipedia.org/wiki/Shebang_(Unix)) (borrowed from `nix-shell`'s syntax) is more terse and reuses the CLI from the `conda install` command.
 This avoids inventing (and maintaining) a new YAML-based syntax for declaring package dependencies
-    - `conda-shell` does not need to be installed into the root environment
+>    - `conda-shell` does not need to be installed into the root environment
-    - `conda-shell` offers container-like features, such as executing arbitrary commands and acting as an interactive subshell
+>    - `conda-shell` offers container-like features, such as executing arbitrary commands and acting as an interactive subshell

 Q: Why is this not a part of `conda` (like `nix-shell` is a part of `nix`)?
-A: First of all, `conda-shell` is still a very immature tool.
+> A: First of all, `conda-shell` is still a very immature tool.
 Second, `conda-shell` is not (yet?) compatible with Windows.

 Q: Does this project have all the features of `nix-shell`?
-A: No. It may never reach the full functionality of `nix-shell`, since `nix` is a different package manager than `conda` with different ambitions.
+> A: No. It may never reach the full functionality of `nix-shell`, since `nix` is a different package manager than `conda` with different ambitions.
 However this is a step in that direction.